glotzerlab/signac/doc/searching.rst

 Searching
 =========

-One of the key features of *signac* is the posibility to immediately search managed data spaces and for example select specific jobs or state points from a managed data space.
+One of the key features of *signac* is the possibility to immediately search managed data spaces and for example select specific jobs or state points from a managed data space.
 All **find()** functions within the framework accept filter arguments that will return a selection of jobs or documents.

 Internally, all search operations are processed by an instance of :py:class:`~.Collection`, that means they all follow the same syntax.